White Sour Cream Fudge

 Using A Food Thermometer

-To get the fudge the perfect consistently (firm), you’ll need to cook it until it reaches 235F – or the soft ball stage.
+To get the perfect consistency (firm), you’ll need to cook the mixture until it reaches 235F – or the soft ball stage.

 But if you’re like me, you don’t know enough about caramelization to get it just right.